SHOP NOW—free delivery anywhere in Australia

 ‘A compassionate and moving account of a teenager’s struggle with identity.’

 ‘Brugman’s beautiful writing offers a startlingly accurate portrayal of teenage life and is a remarkable exploration of gender and sexuality.
-In typical Brugman, Alex as Well tackles its subject matter with fearless honest as well as with strong insight and a delightful sense of humour…Readers of authors such as John Green will devour this novel.’
+In typical Brugman style, Alex as Well tackles its subject matter with fearless honesty as well as with strong insight and a delightful sense of humour…Readers of authors such as John Green will devour this YA novel.’
 4 stars

 ‘Confronting, thought-provoking and often surprisingly amusing, Alex as Well is an amazingly powerful story of a young woman in conflict as she struggles to establish her identity within her family, friendships, community and, most importantly, within herself.’